rleslie1015/kansha-fe/README.md

 #### _React_

-🚫 Why did you choose this framework?

 -    React allows us to determine and built the best architecture for our team
 -    Already known by the entire team, thus making it the easiest to work with

 #### _Redux_

-🚫 Why did you choose this framework?

 -    Greatly simplifies global state management
 -    Versatile in its utility